Torchable/flintandsteel/README.md

 Compatible with Maya 2024

-Run this script to start it:
+Run this script to start it (You can throw this into your shelf as well!):

 import flintandsteel.flintandsteelUI as fasUI import importlib